texfaq/texfaq.github.io/FAQ-fmtconv.md

   `refer` format as well.
 The collection is not maintained.
 - PC-Write`pcwritex.arc` is a
-  print driver for PC-Write that ''prints'' a PC-Write V2.71 document to a TeX-compatible disk file.
+  print driver for PC-Write that "prints" a PC-Write V2.71 document to a TeX-compatible disk file.
 It was written by Peter Flynn at University College, Cork, Republic of Ireland.